 Keeping your camera lenses clean from fingerprints and dust can help produce sharper, clearer images.

 The same applies to a lens protection filter – any glass that comes between your camera’s sensor and your subject should be kept spotless!

 In this guide, you’ll learn how professional photographers clean their mirrorless and DSLR camera lenses.

-(We’ll also show you a few DIY tips to do it with household items if you don’t own a cleaning kit.)
+(We’ll also show you a few DIY tips to do it with household items if you don’t own a lens cleaning kit.)